Community Justice Assistance Division (CJAD)

 - Providing CSCDs with administrative and technical help

-- Training and certifying community supervision officers CS Training Calendar
+- Training community supervision officers CS Training Calendar

-TDCJ-CJAD has eight sections.
+TDCJ-CJAD has four sections and multiple sub-sections.
 The division director seeks advice from a 12-member council of judges and citizens, known as the Judicial Advisory Council (JAC).
 Any standards, rules, or guidelines the division proposes must be approved by the Texas Board of Criminal Justice (TBCJ) before they can be adopted.